 1. Negotiation

 This involves discussions with the other party aimed at reaching agreement.
 This can be directly between the parties, or through their respective lawyers.
-The negotiation stage can involve tactical considerations and compromises.
-You may find it helpful to be assisted by a solicitor, who can advise you of your rights and entitlements before you make or agree to an offer.
+A solicitor can advise you of your rights and entitlements before you make or agree to an offer.

 2. Drafting